 Brunch Query: What Does It Really Mean To 'Go Dutch'?

-You're at brunch with your friends on Sunday morning and after stuffing yourself with pancakes and mimosas, your server comes up to you and says, "Is this going to be on one check or--"
+You're at brunch with your friends on Sunday morning and after stuffing yourself with pancakes and mimosas, your server comes up to you and says, "Is this going to be on one check or — "

 "Separate!" you all proclaim, barely taking a breath to pause from your conversation.